jeesung-ahn/jeesung-ahn.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me </h2>

 Hi there!
 Welcome to my website!
-My name is Jeesung Ahn, I am a 4th-year Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu) at the University of Pennsylvania, studying how to effectively persuade people to engage in healthier lifestyles.
+My name is Jeesung Ahn, I am a 4th-year Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu) at the University of Pennsylvania.
 I am working with [Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](http://cni.upenn.edu/).

 My current research mainly revolves around two topics:
-• using the brain-as-predictor approach to evaluate the effectiveness of persuasive messages in promoting health behaviors (e.g., physical activity)
+- using the brain-as-predictor approach to evaluate the effectiveness of persuasive messages in promoting health behaviors (e.g., physical activity)
-• understanding how brain networks and social networks are associated with individual differences in healthy lifestyles and mental well-being (e.g., loneliness).
+- understanding how brain networks and social networks are associated with individual differences in healthy lifestyles and mental well-being (e.g., loneliness).

 Over the course of 7+ years leading psychology and neuroimaging research projects, I have primarily worked with human behavioral and brain data in the experimental psychology and social neuroscience domains.
 My research methods are multi-disciplinary and include experimental design (A/B testing), survey/behavioral/neuroimaging data collection, meta-analysis, content analysis, descriptive/parametric/multivariate statistics, general linear modeling, multilevel modeling, time-series analysis, computational network analysis, and machine-learning classification.